adosar/adosar.github.io/index.md

 👋 Hello,

-I am a Chemistry graduate with a Master's degree in Computational Chemistry, and currently a PhD student in the [Materials Modeling & Design Group][mmdg] at [University of Crete][uoc], specializing in the application of Machine Learning (ML) techniques to study gas adsorption in porous materials.
+I am a Chemistry graduate with a Master's degree in Physical Chemistry, and currently a PhD student in the [Materials Modeling & Design Group][mmdg] at [University of Crete][uoc], specializing in the application of Machine Learning (ML) techniques to study gas adsorption in porous materials.
 My research focuses